Small consistent steps to taking control of your health!

-Each new year is a fresh opportunity to get your health and eating habits on track, why should 2019 be any different?
-We sat down with Ahmed Hesham, a personal trainer and certified nutritionist at the newly opened UFC Gym in Sheikh Zayed, to learn the nutrition and lifestyle adjustments he recommends for his clients.
+Each new year is a fresh opportunity to get your health and eating habits on track, why should this year be any different?
+We sat down with Ahmed Hesham, a personal trainer and certified nutritionist at UFC Gym in Sheikh Zayed, to learn the nutrition and lifestyle adjustments he recommends for his clients.
 Hesham is passionate about helping others achieve their health and fitness goals, helping and guiding people to become the best versions of themselves through nutrition and fitness.
 Interested in improving your overall health and nutrition intake?
 Read on!

 CWM: Through your work in nutrition, what do you find the biggest misconceptions people have about proper intake?